 But what happens if dividend stocks lose their core attribute?
 For many companies that have suffered enough fiscal pressure to warrant a dividend cut, the market impact can be devastating.
 Obviously, investors question the reasons that led to the painful decision.
 If they’re ugly enough, expect to see much red ink in the technical charts.

-As we head toward a new decade, we’ll take a look back at the ten worst dividend stocks of the outgoing one.
+As we are only three months into the new decade, let’s take a look back at the ten worst dividend stocks of 2019.
 Although not the absolute worst, each of these names incurred a sharp cut in their payouts.

 Furthermore, this list of dividend stocks is neither a recommendation to buy nor sell.
 Rather, it’s a historical reference for what can happen to a company if it decides to “stiff” its stakeholders.
 With this, I hope you’ll be able to better gauge the risk-reward profile of any dividend-bearing company you’re pursuing.